Most of us in the digital marketing game have had no formal education in SEO.

 You should also go over the new backlinks that your competitor is acquiring.
 This will show you what linkbuilding strategy your competitor is currently implementing.

-If you’re dedicated to link prospecting, the best strategy for this is to sign up for a full Monitor Backlinks account so you’ll always be notified when your competitors gain a new link.
+If you’re dedicated to link prospecting, the best strategy for this is to sign up for a full Monitor Backlinks account so you’ll always be notified when your competitors gain a new link (you can try it out with a free trial here).

 Finally, see which of their pages have acquired the most (and most impressive) links.
 This can give you an idea of what type of content is currently working and which sites are readily linking to that content.